|

 Translating the Descriptive Note

 - Translations should be done only by experienced translators who are bilingual or at minimum expert in both English and the target language.
-It is also highly recommended that the translator is a subject expert in the topics covered in the section of the TGN being translated, for example, art history, archaeology, or another pertinent specialty.
+It is also highly recommended that the translator is, or works with, a subject expert in the topics covered in the section of the TGN being translated, for example, art history, archaeology, or another pertinent specialty.

-- When translating the Descriptive Note from English into another language, the second descriptive note should include the same information as the original English descriptive note, but it need not be a direct, literal translation.
+- When translating the Descriptive Note from English into another language, the second descriptive note should include the same information as the original English descriptive note.
+However, it need not be a direct, literal translation.
 While translating, if you find that important information is missing from the original English descriptive note, or if the English descriptive note is incorrect, please consult with the Vocabulary editors.

 |